readthedocs/readthedocs.org/docs/user/build-customization.rst

 Read the Docs does not perform a full clone on ``checkout`` job to reduce network data and speed up the build process.
 Because of this, extensions that depend on the full Git history will fail.
-To avoid this, it's possible to unshallow the git clone:
+To avoid this, it's possible to unshallow the :program:`git clone`:

 .. code-block:: yaml
    :caption: .readthedocs.yaml